-No disclosure or reporting is made in respect of the following items asrequired under the Companies Act 2013 and Securities & Exchange Board of India(Listing Obligations and Disclosure Requirements) Regulations 2015 as there were notransactions during the year under review:
+2. No disclosure or reporting is made in respect of the following items asrequired under the Companies Act 2013 and Securities & Exchange Board of India(Listing Obligations and Disclosure Requirements) Regulations 2015 as there were notransactions during the year under review:

 Details relating to deposits covered under Chapter V of the Companies Act 2013.

 Issue of equity shares with differential rights as to dividend voting orotherwise.

-The company does not have any scheme or provision of money for the purchase of itsown shares by employees or by trustees for the benefit of employees.
+The company does not have any scheme or provision of money for the purchase ofits own shares by employees or by trustees for the benefit of employees.

-The Managing Directors of the Company do not receive any remuneration orcommission from any of its subsidiaries.
+The Managing Directors of the company do not receive any remuneration orcommission from any of its subsidiaries.

 No material fraud has been reported by the Auditors to the Audit Committee orthe Board.

 There was no revision in the financial statements.

 There was no change in the nature of business.

 Listing of Equity Shares

 The Company's equity shares are listed on the Bombay Stock Exchange Ltd (BSE).
-Listingfees have been paid up to 31st March 2019.
+Listingfees have been paid up to 31st March 2020.

 Industrial relations at our Factory and Offices have remained cordial.

-In accordance with SS-1 the Company has complied with all applicable secretarialstandards.
+In accordance with SS-1 the company has complied with all applicable secretarialstandards.

 | ||On behalf of the Board of Directors || |

-|Dated: 24.05.2018 ||Managing Director ||Executive Vice Chairman |
+|Place: Mumbai ||Managing Director ||Executive Vice Chairman |